If done right, using real estate business cards and leaving them in the right places can be a great way to generate leads.

 In this case, you could prepare a dedicated landing page, depending on where they picked up your business card.

-The same thing could be done with the dedicated email addresses on your business card for each place.
+The same could be done with the dedicated email addresses on your business card for each place.

 But for a start, the least work would be to just use different phone numbers.